in28minutes/java-cheat-sheet/README.md

 }
 ```
 #### Constructor Example 8
 Since a subclass constructor explicitly calls a super class constructor with no arguments, this can cause a few compiler errors.
-Let's look at an example.

 ```
 class Animal {